ThomasCarroll/htqc/r_course/introToR_Session1.md

 Levels: big small huge
 ```

-Data.frames (1/)
+Data frames (1/12) - Creating data frames
 =========================================================

 We saw that with matrices you can only have one type of data.
 We tried to create a matrix with a character element and the entire matrix became a character.

 In practice, we would want to have a table which is a mixture of types (e.g a table with sample names (character), sample type (factor) and survival time (numeric))

-In R, we make use of the data.frame object which allows us to store tables with columns of different data types.
+In R, we make use of the **data frame** object which allows us to store tables with columns of different data types.
 To create a data frame we can simply use the **data.frame()** function.

 ```r